-Mergerled 2-in-1 USB Rechargeable Camping Lantern
+4. Mergerled 2-in-1 USB Rechargeable Camping Lantern

-Rolson LED Lamp with Hook and Magnet
+5. Rolson LED Lamp with Hook and Magnet

 While this is hardly the most sophisticated bivvy light in our guide, the price tag is what makes it so attractive.
-That and the 24 super-bright LEDs contained inside it for an adequate bivvy lighting solution when you are on a tight budget.
+That and the 24 super-bright LEDs contained inside it for an adequate bivvy lighting solution for anglers on a tight budget.
 We also think it’s worth pointing out that while we would not normally recommend such low priced items, especially when it’s something as crucial as a bivvy light, the fact it’s manufactured by Rolson Tools convinces us that it wouldn’t be throwing good money for bad investing in this.

-Trakker Nitelife Bivvy Light
+6. Trakker Nitelife Bivvy Light

 To set it up in your bivvy, there is a specially designed and very sturdy steel backing plate that works in conjunction with two very strong magnets.
 This enables you to fit it directly to the fabric of the bivvy.

-NGT Rechargeable Bivvy Tent Light and Power Bank with Free Headtorch
+7. NGT Rechargeable Bivvy Tent Light and Power Bank with Free Headtorch

-NGT Tackle is not a name that commands a lot of respect in the industry as many of their products are known to be ineffective and not especially robust or durable.
-However, this bivvy lighting solution from the company is a relatively low-priced affair that offers a suitable amount of adjustable brightness, has magnetic fittings and functions as a power bank, just as the other more expensive models do.
+This bivvy lighting solution from the company is a relatively low-priced affair that offers a suitable amount of adjustable brightness, has magnetic fittings and functions as a power bank, just as the other more expensive models do.

 Although on the basic side, we also love the fact that for the price of some single lights, you also get a free headtorch.
 Perfect for when you need to leave the comfort of your bivvy to assess the swim and check your rods and baits.

-ThorFire Mini LED Folding Portable Rechargeable by Crank Lantern and USB
+8. ThorFire Mini LED Folding Portable Rechargeable by Crank Lantern and USB

 We can’t say we are completely enamoured by the colour, but this portable rechargeable bivvy light is a great product to invest in.
 Thanks to its ingenious design it can be extended out to function as a camping lantern inside the bivvy or can be folded down into a focused and powerful flashlight for when you need to leave the shelter and check the swim.